USING IRONOCR

 Create Blazor UI Component

 A component represents a user interface with business logic to exhibit dynamic behavior.
-Blazor use Razor Components to build its apps.
+Blazor uses Razor Components to build its apps.
 These components can be nested, reused, and shared among projects.
-By default, the Counter and FetchData pages are provided in the application.
-We are going to delete these pages as they won't affect our application.
+By default, the Counter and FetchData pages are provided in the application; removing those for simplicity.

 Right-click on the pages folder under the BlazorReadText application, and then select Add > Razor Component.
 If you do not find Razor Component, then click on New Item, and from C# components select "Razor Component".
 Name the component "OCR.razor" and click Add.